top of page

 View All

-ST ending Group 1.
-All three forms of the verb are the same Base Form - Simple Past - Past Participle Burst burst burst Cost cost cost Forecast forecast forecast Back to list English Irregular Verbs Verbs that don't follow regular conjugation patterns.
-Group 2 ST ending Group 1.
-All three forms of the verb are the same Go Go Sherringford We designed Sherringford.org to be more than just an educational resource; it's a platform intended to bring a refreshing twist to your daily professional life.
+E to T ending Group 2.
+Two forms of the verb are equal Base Form - Simple Past - Past Participle Leave left left Lose lost lost Back to list English Irregular Verbs Verbs that don't follow regular conjugation patterns.
+Group 3 E to T ending Group 2.
+Two forms of the verb are equal Go Go Sherringford We designed Sherringford.org to be more than just an educational resource; it's a platform intended to bring a refreshing twist to your daily professional life.
 Explore Main Pages Home About us Search Pricing Store Points Knowledge Library Blog News Courses Services Community Infotainment MH Colaboration Advertise with us Suggestions Work with us Publish on our blog Publish mentor availability Find a mentor Donations Comply Private Policy Disclosure Terms and Conditions Do Not Sell My Personal Information

 View All